-In this lab, we will explore the mechanism of addition of bromine to alkenes.
+In this excercise, we will explore the mechanism of addition of bromine to alkenes.
 An example for such an addition is the following

 The above reaction includes two steps.
-In the first step the electron pair from the double bond attacks the polarized bromine, forming a cyclic intermediate bromonium ion and causing the Br-Br bond to be break.
-Bromide ion departs with both electrons from the former Br-Br bond.
-In the second step, the bromide ion uses an electron pair to attack the intermediate bromonium, breaking one C-Br bond, forming another C-Br bond and giving a neutral addition product.
+In the first step the electron pair from the double bond attacks the polarized bromine, forming a cyclic intermediate bromonium ion8 and causing the Br-Br bond to break.
+A bromide ion departs with both electrons from the former Br-Br bond.
+In the second step, the bromide ion uses an electron pair to attack the intermediate bromonium, breaking one C-Br bond and forming another C-Br bond, giving a neutral addition product.

-In this lab, we will use the PM3 semi-empirical method to explore bromine addition to different alkenes.
-We will start with an initial (cyclic bromonium) guess of the intermediate structure and perform a geometry optimization calculation.
-Then, we will use the optimized bond orders, atomic charges and calculated molecular orbitals to conclude whether the structure of the intermediate is cyclic or not and to predict the product of the reaction (syn or anti stereoisomers).
+In this excercise, we will use the PM3 semi-empirical method to explore bromine addition to different alkenes.
+We will start with an initial guess of the intermediate structure (cyclic bromonium) and perform a geometry optimization calculation.
+Then, we will use the optimized bond orders, atomic charges and calculated molecular orbitals to conclude whether the structure of the intermediate is indeed cyclic or not and to predict the product of the reaction (syn or anti stereoisomers).